threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=is-there-delegated-staking-for-tft">Is there delegated staking for TFT?</a></li>
 <li><a href="#faq?id=what-are-the-type-of-storage-available-on-tf-grid">What are the type of storage available on TF Grid?</a></li>
 <li><a href="#faq?id=what-is-threefolds-cloud-pricing-are-there-any-discounts-available-for-threefolds-cloud-pricing">What is Threefold's cloud pricing?
 Are there any discounts available for Threefold's cloud pricing?</a></li>
+<li><a href="#faq?id=how-can-i-see-the-available-capacity-of-a-3node-server-on-the-threefold-grid">How can I see the available capacity of a 3node server on the Threefold Grid?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=tutorials-and-guides">Tutorials and Guides</a>
 <ul>
 <li><a href="#faq?id=what-are-the-prerequisites-before-using-the-threefold-play-grid-playgridtf">What are the prerequisites before using the Threefold Play Grid (play.grid.tf)?</a></li>
-<li><a href="#faq?id=how-can-i-create-a-profile-manager-on-playgridtf">How can I create a profile manager on play.grid.tf?</a></li>
+<li><a href="#faq?id=how-can-i-create-a-profile-manager-on-the-threefold-playground">How can I create a profile manager on the Threefold Playground?</a></li>
-<li><a href="#faq?id=to-deploy-a-load-on-the-tf-grid-i-need-to-generate-ssh-keys-how-can-i-generate-ssh-keys-on-mac-linux-or-windows">To deploy a load on the TF Grid, I need to generate SSH keys.
+<li><a href="#faq?id=to-deploy-a-load-on-the-threefold-grid-i-need-to-generate-ssh-keys-how-can-i-generate-ssh-keys-on-mac-linux-or-windows">To deploy a load on the Threefold Grid, I need to generate SSH keys.
 How can I generate SSH keys on MAC, Linux or Windows?</a></li>
 <li><a href="#faq?id=i-want-to-deploy-a-virtual-machine-vm-on-threefold-how-can-i-do-this">I want to deploy a virtual machine (VM) on Threefold.
 How can I do this?</a></li>
 <li><a href="#faq?id=how-can-i-use-caprover-on-threefold-grid">How can I use Caprover on Threefold Grid?</a></li>
 <li><a href="#faq?id=is-there-a-picture-guide-on-how-to-deploy-wordpress-on-the-threefold-grid-using-caprover">Is there a picture guide on how to deploy Wordpress on the Threefold Grid using Caprover?</a></li>